Learning Generalisable Omni-Scale Representations for Person Re-Identification: Experiments

-\keypoint{Implementation Details} A classification layer (linear fc + softmax) is mounted on the top of OSNet.
-The training follows the standard classification paradigm where each person identity is regarded as a unique class.
-Similar to~\cite{li2018harmonious,chang2018multi}, the cross-entropy loss with label smoothing~\cite{szegedy2016rethinking} is used for supervision.
-For fair comparison against existing models, we implement two versions of OSNet.
-One is trained from scratch and the other is fine-tuned from ImageNet pre-trained weights.
-Person matching is based on the cosine distance using 512-d feature vectors extracted from the last fc layer.
-Batch size and weight decay are set to 64 and 5e-4 respectively.
-Images are resized to $256 \times 128$.
 For training from scratch, SGD is used to optimise the network for 350 epochs.
-The learning rate starts from 0.065 and is decayed by 0.1 at the 150th, 225th and 300th epoch.
-Data augmentation includes random flip, random crop and random patch\footnote{RandomPatch works by (1) constructing a patch pool that stores randomly extracted image patches and (2) pasting a random patch selected from the patch pool onto an input image at random position.}.
-For fine-tuning, we train the network with AMSGrad~\cite{reddi2018on} and initial learning rate of 0.0015 for 250 epochs.
+The learning rate starts from 0.065 and is decayed by 0.1 at the 150-th, the 225-th, and the 300-th epoch, respectively.
+Data augmentation includes random flip, random crop and random patch.\footnote{RandomPatch works by (1) constructing a patch pool that stores randomly extracted image patches and (2) pasting a random patch selected from the patch pool onto an input image at random position.} For fine-tuning, we train the network with AMSGrad~\cite{reddi2018on} and the initial learning rate of 0.0015 for 250 epochs.
 The learning rate is decayed using the cosine annealing strategy~\cite{cosineLR} (without restart).
-During the first 10 epochs, the ImageNet pre-trained base network is frozen and only the randomly initialised classifier is open for training~\cite{geng2016deep}.
+During the first 10 epochs, the ImageNet pre-trained base network is frozen.
+Only the randomly initialised classifier is open for training~\cite{geng2016deep}.
 Data augmentation includes random flip and random erasing~\cite{zhong2017random}.